neelsmith/CitableCorpusAnalysis.jl/docs/src/index.md

 2. an orthographic system that can validate orthography and tokenize a citable text (an `Orthography.OrthographicSystem`)
 3. a citable parser, that analyses citable tokens in terms of citable lexemes and morphological or other data (a `CitableParserBuilder.CitableParser`)

-Functions working an `AnalyticalCorpus` can tokenize a corpus, analyze its tokens with a `CitableParser`, and can apply the corpus analytical functions of a `TextAnalysis.Corpus` and a `TopicsModelsVB.Corpus` to any citable text content.
+Functions working an `AnalyticalCorpus` can tokenize a corpus, analyze its tokens with a `CitableParser`, and can apply the corpus analytical functions of a `TextAnalysis.Corpus` to any citable text content.

 ## Example pages